Chapter 4 Performing spatial operations in R

 You can see this returns TRUE, because there is at least one occurrence of the letter a.
 If there wasn’t, we’d get FALSE:

-<- "this is some text tht hs some letters"
+some_text <- "this is some text tht h_s some letter '_'s"

 grepl("a", some_text)